GwamiLabs/KlimaNameService-solidity/README.md

 The key contracts located in this repository are the contracts to KNS_Retirer.sol, which manages stacking of carbon tonne retirement on mint of a Klima Name Service domain, and InitTreasury.sol.

+## Preamble - premise of project

+Product owner: GWAMI Labs

+Premise: Decentralized carbon neutral social identification for individuals, groups and companies.

+Name of Product: Klima Name Service - Green Identity

+Name of product domain (tentative): kns.earth/

+Product description: Regenerative Name Service that continuously offsets carbon credits on behalf of the domain owners.

+The domain uses KLIMA as the tool to continuously offset carbon footprint while acting as a carbon custodian.

+Rationale: We want to be able to easily tie our climate pledges to our social profile.
+KNS enables an easy way to socially declare your carbon neutral pledge while giving you the perks of an ENS.

+KNS can also be connected to your previous retirements and your love letter to the planet through record specifically designed to input links to other retirements that specific wallet has carried out.

+This is also useful for companies and business who want to tie their Klima Infinity pledge/Dashbaord to their social profile.
+A .klima address makes this achievable seamlessly by providing a url record that ties into their carbon pledge dashboard.
+So a user can go on web browser and type for example microsoft.klima and it will pull up details of their Klima infinity pledge dashboard showing their current offsets and their retirements up to date.

+Implementation aspects:
+- Dashboard.
+- Royalties.
+- Referrals.
+- Avatar (URL or NFT)
+- Other records like Twitter handle, GitHub etc.
+- Browser extension.
+- Sold in USDC.
+Fixed price of 100 USDC (Price can be changed by contract owner).
+- Explanation docs.

+Important/core features (that are not yet implemented):
+- Converting to BCT
+- Retiring carbon offsets
+- Allocated minting - whitelist specific addresses to mint one free .klima domain.

+Converting to BCT and retiring carbon offsets is the base value proposition for users (besides having a .klima domain name).

+Tokenomics:
+With referal:
+Executed by normal contract
+10% -> Referee - Contract owner can edit this percentage ONLY through gorvernance.
+20% -> punkdomains (Fixed can not be edited, receiver wallet address can be changed but requires multisig from punkdomain and contract owner).
+2% -> Sent to gas Wallet to cover fees.
+(Tentative - may be best handled directly by Paymaster contract in GSNV2 implementation)

+Both will be the executed with the Klima Infinity contract.
+(Remainder - roughly 70-68%)
+5% -> converted to BCT and retired using klimadomain retirement address.(There will be a dedicated contract address for klima domain retiring.
+So we can track the avearage retired carbon tonne each klima domain has).
+5% -> converted to sKLIMA and wrapped into auto retirement KLIMA (arKLIMA) for enrolling into Klima Infnity.
+Commits 1/3 rebases of the to converting and retiring for BCT.
+(This contract was written by Chaz.)

+To be executed by treasury contract.
+58% -> Sent to Treasury (Bond 30% to the treasury and redeem for sKLIMA, 70% retained as USDC for GWAMI Labs.
+(Fixed can not be editied and Contract owner can change receiver address).
+There is functionality included for simple limiting of withdrawals to preserve runway.

 ## Public Variable and Function Description for KNS_Retirer:

 address public Aggregator: the KI Retirement Aggregator address